-Fungi have occasionally been observed in captive dhufish.
-Exophiala sp ("black yeast") has been the most problematic and affected 1 year old hatchery reared fish.
-It was successfully controlled by repeat treatment of formalin/malachite green at 75ppm.
+Fungi were occasionally observed in captive dhufish.
+Exophiala sp ("black yeast") was the most problematic and affected one tank of one year old hatchery reared dhufish (Stephens 2001).
+Affected dhufish had brown/black skin lesions and fungal hyphae within granulomata in internal organs such as the liver and kidney.
+Mortality was very high but ceased several weeks after the commencement of a series of 75ppm formalin/malachite green baths.